MarcialRosales/java-pcf-workshops/README.md

     - flight-repository

   ```
-7. Check out the database credentials the application is using
+7. Check out the database credentials the application is using:
   `cf env flight-availability`

 8. Test the application.
 Whats the url?